Muzm1l/cpp_ui_lib/user-docs/BTW_SHADED_REGION_API.md

 ## Overview

 The BTW Shaded Region API allows you to display vertical shaded regions on BTW (Bit Time Waterfall) graphs.
-A shaded region is a semi-transparent vertical band that spans from the top to the bottom of the graph (across all visible timestamps), with horizontal boundaries defined by range values.
+A shaded region is a **hatched vertical band** that spans from the top to the bottom of the graph (across all visible timestamps), with horizontal boundaries defined by range values.

 Shaded regions are useful for:
 - Highlighting specific range intervals (e.g., 30 to 40 nautical miles)